Kellyville - West

 Employment performance in Kellyville - West ranks among the strongest 15% of areas evaluated nationally

-Kellyville-West has a highly educated workforce with professional services well-represented.
-Its unemployment rate was 2.2% in September 2025, below Greater Sydney's 4.2%.
+Kellyville - West has a highly educated workforce with professional services well represented.
+Its unemployment rate was 2.2% in the past year, with an estimated employment growth of 1.0%.
+As of September 2025, 8,007 residents are employed, and the unemployment rate is 2.0% lower than Greater Sydney's rate of 4.2%.

-Employment opportunities appear limited locally, as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 1.0%, labour force grew by 1.2%, leading to a slight rise in unemployment (0.2 percentage points).
-In comparison, Greater Sydney recorded higher employment growth (2.1%) but similar unemployment rate changes.
-State-wide, NSW employment contracted by 0.03% between November 2024 and November 2025, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3% in May 2025.
-Jobs and Skills Australia's national employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Kellyville-West's employment mix suggests local employment could grow by 7.1% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area appears to offer limited local employment opportunities, indicated by the resident population outnumbering the working population.
+Between September 2024 and September 2025, employment levels increased by 1.0%, labour force grew by 1.2%, resulting in a slight unemployment rise of 0.2 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kellyville - West's employment mix suggests local employment should increase by 7.1% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment